pnojai/jhcleanproj/Codebook.md

 The activity label code associated with each observation of features in X_test.txt.
 The decoded descriptions of label codes are in the file activity_labels.txt.

 **activity_lables.txt**

 Identifies the 6 activities performed by the test subjects, including walking and sitting.
 I noted a misleading choice of words for one of the activities, identified as "LAYING."
 The word "lay" is a transitive verb which means to put something down.
 The word "lie" is an intransitive verb referring to reclining.
 The website for the research linked to a video taken of one of the test observations.
 There appeared to be no activity in which the subject held an object and put it down.
 However, the subject did recline on a table in the course of the test and elsewhere in the documentation the researchers referred to the activity of "laying down."
-The activity label is an error of English usage on the part of the researchers and the intention was "LYING."
+The activity label is an error of English usage on the part of the researchers and the intention appears to have been "LYING."

 **body_acc_x_test.txt**